Comparison of Abdominal Aortic Aneurysm Growth in Adult Smoking Patients Who Either Switch to IQOS, Continue Smoking, or Quit Smoking.

 Time Frame

-The time from diagnosis of the AAA until open surgical AAA treatment or AAA endovascular repair or AAA rupture will be measured in AAA patients who switch from smoking CC to using IQOS, as compared to AAA patients who continue smoking CC and AAA patients who had stopped smoking.
+This outcome measured the percentage of subjects without surgery or endovascular repair over time in AAA patients who switch from smoking CC to using IQOS, as compared to AAA patients who continue smoking CC and AAA patients who had stopped smoking.

 The incidence of open surgical AAA treatment or AAA endovascular repair and AAA rupture will be measured in AAA patients who switch from smoking CC to using IQOS, as compared to AAA patients who continue to smoke CC and AAA patients who had stopped smoking.
 Incidence rate will be calculated annually.

-Time Frame: At 6-month intervals from baseline to 5 years
+Time Frame: At 6-month intervals from baseline to V8 (month 36)

 Incidence of AAA growth above 5 mm within 6 months will be measured in AAA patients who switch from smoking CC to using IQOS, as compared to AAA patients who continue smoking CC and AAA patients who had stopped smoking.
 Incidence rate will be calculated annually by counting the number of patients with an increase in maximum minor-axis AAA diameter of more than 5 mm within 6 months.